Table of Contents

 Sociological Influence on Health and Disease

-Behavior models and psychological models bring the individual person to the fore to explain disease and health.
+Behavioral models and psychological models bring the person to the forefront to explain disease and health.
 Sociological models focus on the influence of social structures on health and disease.
-The structure of society, the economic system and the organization of health assurance (e.g., the introduction of health insurance structures) all play an important role.
+The structure of society, the economic system, and the organization of health assurance (e.g., the introduction of health insurance structures) all play an important role.
 Thus, you cannot be healthier without involving society and interaction with others and the environment.
 The most common association of sociological influence on health is the direct effect of poor socio-economic background on morbidity and mortality.
 Poor people in every society are associated with multiple diseases and limited access to healthcare.

 Norms and Behavior Deviating from the Norm

-Norms are a society’s systems of rules, which relate to the behavior of its members.
+Norms are a society’s system of rules, which relate to the behavior of its members.
 Behavior that complies with the norms is reinforced and rewarded; behavior that deviates from the norms is sanctioned.
-Society places on the individual person a wide range of expectations relating to behavioral norms.
-If the behavior that deviates from the norms (e.g., quitting a job) is punished, this can have a negative impact on a person’s physical and psychological state of health.
+Society places on the person a wide range of expectations relating to behavioral norms.
+If the behavior that deviates from the norms (e.g., quitting a job) is punished, this can harm a person’s physical and psychological state of health.

 A social class is explained as a group of people having similar or equal circumstances, i.e., their living and working conditions are on the same level.
 Almost all members of society classify their fellow men into specific categories.
-This first assessment occurs on the basis of outer appearance, language, clothing and occupation.
-Social classes behave hierarchically in relation to each other and enjoy different reputations within society.
-In Germany, many studies have shown that those from different social classes behave differently with respect to disease and health.
+This 1st assessment occurs based on outer appearance, language, clothing, and occupation.
+Social classes behave hierarchically with each other and enjoy different reputations within society.

 The concept of social classes is a keyword in sociology.
-Class-related terms and models are based on education, income and occupational class.
-This social class index (or meritocratic triad) is seen as an important resource with respect to life chances.
+Class-related terms and models are based on education, income, and occupational class.
+This social class index (or meritocratic triad) is seen as an important resource concerning life chances.

 Attributed and acquired status: origin and personal contribution

-A person is given an attributed status on the basis of his or her origin.
-An acquired status describes the status, which a person can achieve by their own performance, skill and effort.
+Person is given an attributed status based on his or her origin.
+Acquired status describes the status, which a person can achieve by their performance, skill, and effort.